uzh-dqbm-cmi/lab-website/content/opportunity/masters-students/index.md

 # projects: []
 ---

-We are currently looking for Master students in the field of bioinformatics for the following topics
+We are currently looking for Master's students in the field of bioinformatics for the following topics

 ### Analyzing the effects of DNA secondary structure on the mutational pattern in cancer.